dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 >   with priority *n + 1*. _(Lower is better.)_

-The "priority *n*" of an extension for a particular Dart file is a measure of how far up in the parent chain the import for that extension occurred.
+The "priority *n*" of an extension for a particular Dart file is a measure of how far up in the `part of` chain the import for that extension occurred.
 A value of "1" means the current Dart file, and each step up the parent chain increases the value by one.
 A value of zero means the declaration is in the current library, and that is the priority of the extension